Yuri Knorozov: Later life

+In 2018, a monument was erected to Knorozov in Mérida, Yucatán.

 List of publications

-An incomplete listing of Knorozov's papers, conference reports and other publications, divided by subject area and type.
+What follows is an incomplete listing of Knorozov's papers, conference reports and other publications, divided by subject area and type.
 Note that several of those listed are re-editions and/or translations of earlier papers.

-Knorozov listed his cat Asya as a co-author on his work, but the editors always removed her.
-He always used the photo with Asya (above) as his author photo, and got annoyed when editors cropped her out.
+Knorozov listed his cat Asya as a co-author on his work, although editors always removed her.
+He would always use a photo of himself with the cat as his author photo, and got annoyed when editors cropped her out.
+Asya is featured on his monument in Mérida.